BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_remove_user_access_request.md

 This person must already be a member of the bcgov GitHub Organization in order for us to process this request.

-If you are a technical lead and you've come here to request access for yourself, please go ahead and create this ticket, and then contact @mitovskaol (Olena Mitovska) with a link to the ticket so she can approve it.
+If you are a technical lead and you've come here to request access for yourself, please go ahead and create this ticket, and then email platformservicesteam@gov.bc.ca with a link to the ticket so the team can approve it.

 ### Step 2
 Fill out the following fields